darshpatel007/Online-Meeting/README.md

 # Online-Meeting

-This Repository Contains Code For Online Meeting Platform Using "Jitsi" Developed In Python [Flask].
+This Repository Contains Code For Online Meeting Platform Called "Jitsi".

 1) Download The Repository.
 2) Get Into Downloaded Repository.